-If you’re wondering where to find the best Christmas lights in Savannah, I have a few ideas for you.
+If you’re wondering where to find the best Christmas lights in Savannah, I can help.
 It’s no secret how much I love Christmas in Savannah!
 This city looks so pretty when it’s decorated in its holiday best.

 I’ve included a map at the end of the post in case you want to try a self-guided tour.